 When I was in high school, my favourite subject was Social Studies.
 I loved learning about history and one of my favourite units was the French Revolution.

-The Conciergerie- From Palace To Prison
+History of the Conciergerie- From Palace To Prison

 Paris’ former royal palace was converted to a prison long before the revolution, but it eventually became a symbol of the ten month Reign of Terror as hundreds of prisoners were taken from the Conciergerie to be executed by guillotine.